-We plan to repeal the existing orders when this new exemption comes into force.
+We plan to repeal the existing orders when this new exemption comes into force, allowing for a six-month transition period.

 In Ontario, there are alternate exemptions from the dealer registration requirement that are available for trading in short-term debt instruments, such as the exemptions in section 35.1 of the Securities Act (Ontario) and section 4.1 of Ontario Securities Commission Rule 45-501 Ontario Prospectus and Registration Exemptions.